Listening and learning to reenvision exam creation

 Expanded practice analysis/workforce census

-We are reenvisioning our practice analysis process to be the most expansive and inclusive to date, starting with the creation of a Social Work Workforce Congress and including up to 20 community input sessions, which will inform the development of the practice analysis and expand the diversity of voices involved in the process.
+We are reenvisioning our practice analysis process to be the most expansive and inclusive to date, starting with the creation of a Social Work Workforce Coalition and including up to 20 community input sessions, which will inform the development of the practice analysis and expand the diversity of voices involved in the process.
 Other steps include:

 - Conducting a highly valid, industry-leading practice analysis, reimagined as a Social Work Census, designed to reach the largest number of respondents ever from across the social work profession in the United States and Canada.
 It is with this broad input from as many social workers as possible that we can best understand the current environment of the profession so that our licensing exams continue to accurately reflect the realities of the practice of social work.